Cognitive Load-based Affective Workload Allocation for Multi-human Multi-robot Teams: Affective Workload Allocation Controller

 \subsection{Problem Formulation}

-Although having knowledge of contextual information and human conditions (e.g., cognitive workload) can serve as a decision-making foundation for the workload allocation problem, it is still a challenging task to determine the ideal workload distribution, given the complex nature of MH-MR teams.
+Although having knowledge of contextual information and human conditions (e.g., CWL) can serve as a decision-making foundation for the workload allocation problem, it is still a challenging task to determine the ideal workload distribution, given the complex nature of MH-MR teams.
 Unlike existing model-based approaches that rely on a single-step allocation rule model, we address the workload allocation in MH-MR teams as a partially observable Markov decision process (POMDP) and apply DRL to find the optimal solution.
-The partial observability arises from the limited ability of the APM to accurately and completely predict continuous human conditions during a task.
+The partial observability arises from the limited ability of any Affective Prediction Model (APM) to accurately and completely predict continuous human conditions during a task.
 The proposed POMDP for the affective workload allocation in MH-MR teams is defined as a tuple $(\mathcal{H}, \mathcal{W}, \mathcal{S}, \mathcal{O},\mathcal{A}, \mathcal{T}, \mathcal{R}, \gamma)$, where: